 Chinese media: history and development of Chinese media historiography; Chinese media companies going out strategies.

-His research has been financed multiple times by different institutions, like the Swiss National Science Foundation, the Sino Swiss Science and Technology Cooperation, China Scholarship Council, SRG SSR, Swiss Government Excellence Scholarships for Foreign Scholars and Artists, Fondazione Vitali.
+His research has been financed multiple times by different institutions, like the Swiss National Science Foundation, the Sino Swiss Science and Technology Cooperation, China Scholarship Council, SRG SSR, Swiss Government Excellence Scholarships for Foreign Scholars and Artists, Fondazione Vitali, and others.

-Finally, prof. Balbi has published more than 50 scientific publications, like monographies, articles in relevant academic journals, and book chapters.
+Finally, prof. Balbi has published about 100 scientific publications, like monographies, articles in relevant academic journals, and book chapters.